UNC-Libraries/therapy-dog-server/README.md

 The source code for some dependencies is added to the repository:

-  - for the client, Bower components and anything in the vendor/ directory
   - for the server, production npm dependencies (those listed in server/package.json under "dependencies")

 We don't add the source code for development npm dependencies (those listed in server/package.json under "devDependencies"), which are anything we need for development (for example, running tests) but not for actually running the client or server.